Communicating With Teenagers: Do Your Research

 Keep it short.

-Our teens dread big talks with us.
+Our teens dread big talks with parents.
 That truth might hurt, but it’s a good one to remember.
 There are a couple of ways to help them not to dread these times.
 One is to make sure that you keep the time short, no more than about 30 minutes-no matter what!
 Sometimes, a quick check-in is even better.
 Let them know you’re thinking of them, remind them of maybe one topic that has been a concern, and be done.

 Realize that teens won’t “get it” right away.